xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractdatamodelbase.md

 </td><td>

-Constructs a new instance of the `AbstractDataModelBase` class
+Constructs a new data model base instance for a given XML element name.

 </td></tr>